cibgraphics/CSS-Style-Guide/README.md

 Using rem units gives us flexibility in our designs, and the ability to scale elements up and down, instead of being stuck with fixed sizes.
 We can use this flexibility to make our designs easier to adjust during development, more responsive, and to allow browser users to control the overall scale of sites for maximum readability.

-With this Rem conversion you can automatically convert a px unit into a rem with px unit fallback.
+With this rem conversion you can automatically convert a px unit into a rem with px unit fall back.

 ##### SCSS